ProjectIgnis/BabelCDB/README.md

 		* when that set is released, update the cards ID and remove the pre-release OT, then move the cards to `official.cdb`.

 * For fixes to existing cards:
-	* if the card is already in a cdb in this repository, edit it in that file.
+	* if the card is already in a cdb in the [repository the users get udpates from]( https://github.com/ProjectIgnis/DeltaHopeHarbinger), edit the entry in the corresponding file here.

 	* if the card is not in this repository, add it to one of the following files:
 		* `fixSetcode.cdb`: for changes in the setcodes of the card.